 “This championship will provide a huge boost to the local economy in East Lothian and help cement Scotland’s reputation for encouraging and developing the game of golf amongst young players.
 I hope that this competition will boost tourism and encourage children from around the world taking part in the event and their families to return to visit Scotland in the future.”

-The minister’s attendance at the event was as a result of an invitation and proactive PR push by the Holyrood Partnership.
+The minister’s attendance at the event was as a result of an invitation and proactive PR push by the Holyrood PR.